 Who coordinates the dialogue points?

-The Goethe Institute in Egypt is responsible for coordinating the programme and the logistical planning for the dialogue points, the selection and purchase of the media collections and the professional development of the managers.
+The Goethe Institute is responsible for coordinating the programme and the logistical planning for the dialogue points, the selection and purchase of the media collections and the professional development of the managers.
 The nearest Goethe Institute office or German agency abroad takes responsibility for identifying partners, negotiating contracts and supporting partners with practical issues, such as room design and professional organisation of the dialogue point.